IBM/ibm-pak/docs/command-help.md

 2) Generate mirror manifests for a target directory structure that can be served as a registry oc ibm-pak generate mirror-manifests ibm-my-cloudpak file://myrepository --version 1.0.0 --final-registry myregistry.com

+3) Generate mirror manifests for mirroring images to an intermediate registry server and from that server to a final registry server specified via final-registry argument.
+This creates images-mapping-to-registry.txt and images-mapping-from-registry.txt.
+Both of these files should used as input to `oc image mirrorr`.
+When images-mapping-to-registry.txt is used, it will enable mirroring the images to intermediate-registry.com.
+When images-mapping-from-registry.txt. is used, it will enable mirroring images from intermediate-registry.com to myregistry.com oc ibm-pak generate mirror-manifests ibm-my-cloudpak intermediate-registry.com --version 1.0.0 --final-registry myregistry.com
 ```

 # oc ibm-pak describe